 The meeting provides an ideal opportunity for young researchers to expand their scientific horizons, and graduate students and postdocs are encouraged to apply.
 Prior to the meeting, six of the posters submitted by graduate students and postdocs are selected for platform presentations during Wednesday evening session.
 In addition to the Wednesday evening session, there is also a formal discussion on career development for these scientists.

-A list of preliminary session topics and speakers is currently being developed by the Conference Chair and will be available by December 3, 2013.
+A list of preliminary session topics and speakers is displayed below (discussion leaders, where known, are noted in italics).
+The detailed program is currently being developed by the Conference Chair and will be available by March 6, 2014.
 Please check back for updates.

 - Keynote Session: Integrating Knowledge to Predict Drug Disposition and Toxicity: Is a Broader Perspective Needed?

 - Drug Transporters: Approaches Toward an Increased Understanding of Their Roles in Drug Development

 (Xiaoyan Chu / Swati Nagar / Hiroshi Kusuhara / Steven H Wright / Maciej Zamek-Gliszczynski)

 - Cell Biology and Physiology of the Liver

 (Gus Rosania / Susanne Keiding / Gus Rosania)

 - In Vivo to Biomimetic Systems for the Study of Cytochrome P450: Simple and Complex Systems Compliment Each Other

 (Jeff Jones / Jeff Jones / Roland Wolf / Emily Scott)